organisciak/dissertation/document/4_posterior.md

 One form of analysis that would be useful but was not originally done is to compare the recoverable signal from artificially smaller contributor groups.
 If data collection had been cut off earlier, how accurate would the various methods for correcting against a worker's reliability be?

-## Understanding Deviation from Expectation
+TODO: need treatment of that study

+## Incorporating Normalized Contributions in Information Retrieval

-The cornerstone of this chapter will will a study measuring the value of crowdsourced information in improving information retrieval ranking against the data from Etsy.
+The cornerstone of this chapter will be a study measuring the value of crowdsourced information in improving information retrieval ranking against the data from Etsy.

 Etsy is an online marketplace allowing individuals or small vendors to sell goods, with a focus on hand-made or custom-made goods.
 They position themselves as an online equivalent of an artisan's market, with arts and crafts central to the goods sold on the website.
  <!--TODO: see their definition -->

-RQ1:

-RQ2:
+__RQ1__: How can crowdsourced contributions be incorporated into an retrieval model, and to what effect?

+__RQ2__: Can crowdsourced be improved as evidence by adding contributor-dependent normalization or smoothing techniques?

+__RQ3__: How do you account for novelty, controlling for new items without any crowdsourcing contributions?

 ### Data